 A mechanic working on maintenance means you’re losing $11 an hour in efficiency.
 Shifting the work to a technician means you can increase billable hours and reduce burnout for your more skilled laborers.
 Plus, a dedicated tech can start to specialize in maintenance, learning OEM guidelines and increasing productivity.

-3. They help you build for growth.
-Maximize ROI through efficiency
+3. They help you build for growth and maximize ROI through efficiency

 When it comes down to it, downtime is lost revenue.
 It’s that simple.
 A consistent schedule means you can plan around (or avoid) downtime related to preventive maintenance.
 It also helps your crews reduce the chances of wear-related equipment failures.